Clackamas Community College

 4 credits, Winter

-Introduces basic painting tools, materials, techniques, and elements of composition, color, gesture, and value.
-Direct observation of reality in relation to volume and form on a two-dimensional plane with a focus on the human form.
-Assignments include painting, readings and critique of projects.
+Introduces basic painting tools, materials, techniques, and elements of composition, gesture, value, color and space.
+Students work from direct observation and description of the figure (clothed and nude) describing volume and form on the two-dimensional plane.
+Course includes painting, readings and group critiques.

 ART-283 Painting: Landscapes/Beginning